dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 ### Conclusion

 You now have a fully functional local Kafka development environment that includes a broker, Schema Registry, Kafka Connect, Control Center, ksqlDB, and a REST Proxy.
-This step has been tested in both WIndows and Mac M1 machines.
-The performance in Mac M1 might not be fuss-free.
+The KRaft version of the docker compose has been tested in both WIndows and Mac M1 machines.

 ### Further reading